-In the past decade we have also been the beneficiaries of the knowledge that we are hard-wired for altruism.
+In the past decade we have also been the beneficiaries of valuable findings from research to better understand the motives for kindness and acts of compassion.
+Through this important work we’re coming to understand that we are hard-wired for altruism.
 The work of bioethicist Dr. Stephen Post’s Institute for Unlimited Love (Case Western University School of Medicine) alone has generated 50 studies on altruism, compassion and kindness.

 Scientists call this the “helper’s high.”
-When we give and engage in acts of kindness, the “pleasure” and social attachment centers of the brain are activated.
+It happens when we give and engage in acts of kindness, the “pleasure” and social attachment centers of the brain are activated.

-The classic definition of altruism is selflessness.
+The classic definition of altruism is acting from a sense of selflessness.
 But is altruism solely an act that benefits the welfare of others?
 That’s not what the research is demonstrating.

 In fact, studies show that the “helper’s high” appears to act as an antidote to the stress response in the giver.
 While it is too early in the research to understand all of the variables that may contribute to this, we can take comfort that when we act (genuinely) out of concern for others, we get a biological benefit as well.

 “All the great spiritual traditions and the field of positive psychology are emphatic on this point – that the way to get rid of bitterness, anger, rage and jealousy is to do undo others in a positive way.
 It’s as though you somehow have to cast out negative emotions that are clearly associated with stress with the help of positive emotions.”
 Dr. Stephen G. Post, PhD